10 Tips to Prevent a Chimney Fireblackgoose

 - Anti-Creo-Soot, (ACS) is sprayed on at least a 300-degree fire by a homeowner.
 It dries the moisture out of the creosote, flakes it apart and it can then be brushed out of the flue.
 It works much better in an airtight stove or fireplace than an “open” fireplace.

 - CreAway is a very fine powder, (think talcum powder) that is applied directly to the creosote inside the flue.
 Usually, this has to be applied by a professional technician.
 CreAway also dries moisture out of creosote so it can be brushed from the flue.
 It also has a chimney fire inhibiting capability.

 - Poultice Creosote Remover, (PCR) is applied directly to the creosote.
 It is poured down the flue from the top and a “sponge-like device” is drawn up through the material coating the flue interior.
 PCR offers the most complete, almost overnight results.
 It is best applied by a professional technician.
 It’s quite caustic and one needs to wear appropriate safety gear when applying it.
-It literally “melts” creosote off of the interior of the flue.
+It literally “melts” black creosote off of the interior of the flue.

 Note: Depending on the thickness and extent of the creosote, each of these products may have to be applied more than once to gain satisfactory results.

 Tip 10: Call the CSIA-certified technicians at Black Goose Chimney and Duct

 Schedule your annual chimney inspection and cleaning by calling Black Goose at 218-721-3192.
 Our professional chimney maintenance can offer you true peace of mind.